hexbatch/apple-core/v1/docs/layers/e-organization-layers/deferred.md

 Each agreement can have multiple deferred.

 The deferred creates an agent which will call the api or a remote after an agreement succeeds.
-And this can be run once, or a few times or periodically repeat, depending on the setup.
+And this is done immediately after the agreement succeeds.
+If one needs to repeat agreements, then do a looping agreement.

 The api or remote has its call, params, and expected returns be md5 hashed to be included in the agreement.